nasser/playablefashion/src/buzzkill/plan.md

     - Keep the cord away from whatever you are gluing, so that it doesn’t get tangled up.
     - Glue gun glue especially on fabric can create a mess that is hard to fix.
 To avoid this, when gluing the pad onto the glove, it helps to just glue the center of the pad to the glove first.
 Then with the pad faced down on the table, peel back the fabric of the glove to expose the wrong side of the pad.
 Apply glue to the exposed wrong side of the pad, and then carefully lay the glove fabric over it.
 Wait a few seconds for it to solidify before picking it up from the table.
 Do this to the whole perimeter of the pad.
     - TURN OFF THE GLUE GUN WHEN EVERYONE IS DONE USING IT!

+# Prerequisites
+- **The FLORA** Adafruit has a great tutorial to show how to set up the FLORA and to download code onto it using the Arduino IDE: [https://learn.adafruit.com/getting-started-with-flora/overview](https://learn.adafruit.com/getting-started-with-flora/overview).
+Also some basic knowledge of programming using the Arduino programming language will help — i.e., setting up variables, if statements, for loops, loading libraries and code structure).
+- **Unity** While no code will be written in Unity, knowledge of the game engine is important.
+At the very least an understanding of the interface and concepts are required to be able to effectively answer questions and guide students through the exercise.
+Unity’s own tutorials are a good place to start: https://unity3d.com/learn/tutorials/topics/interface-essentials
+  - At the minimum check out video 1 under “Using the Unity Interface” and video 1 under ”Essential Unity Concepts".
+The remaining videos in that topic are strongly recommended, but not required.

 # Materials (25 students)